 Due to significant changes in the RoboCup rules, including the use of white goal posts, a mostly white ball, and artificial grass, for the purposes of object detection we have designed and utilize methods that are suitable for low color information environments.
-For ball and goal detection we use a histogram of oriented gradients (HOG) descriptor, which works very well for pedestrian detection [8], in the form of a cascade classifier.
+For ball and goal detection we use a histogram of oriented gradients (HOG) descriptor, which works very well for pedestrian detection [7], in the form of a cascade classifier.
 After gathering a number of positive and negative samples, we train the classifier with use of the AdaBoost technique.
-Due to the fact that HOG feature extraction is a computationally expensive procedure, using sliding windows on the entire image is not feasible.
-So, we use the descriptor only to verify candidates that are preselected based on shape, size and color.
+Due to the fact that HOG feature extraction is a computationally expensive procedure, using sliding windows [7] is not feasible.
+So, we use the descriptor only on those candidates that are preselected based on shape, size and color.